Leaflet/Leaflet/docs/plugins.md

 		<td>
 			<a href="https://github.com/briannaAndCo/Leaflet.Antimeridian">Leaflet.Antimeridian</a>
 		</td><td>
-			A plugin to allow polygons and polylines to naturally draw across the Antimeridian (or the Internation Date Line) instead of always wrapping across the Greenwich meridian. (<a href="https://briannaandco.github.io/Leaflet.Antimeridian/">Demo</a>)
+			A plugin to allow polygons and polylines to naturally draw across the Antimeridian (or the International Date Line) instead of always wrapping across the Greenwich meridian. (<a href="https://briannaandco.github.io/Leaflet.Antimeridian/">Demo</a>)
 		</td><td>
 			<a href="https://github.com/briannaAndCo">Brianna Landon</a>
 		</td>